-Your attorney can defend your claim against these arguments.
+The california accident lawyers can defend your claim against these arguments.
 It is, however, important that you get medical treatment as soon as possible after an accident.
 It is also important to follow through on all treatment recommendations from your doctor.

 Pain and suffering are often the largest components of a personal injury award.
 It is also the most subjective, so you can be sure that the defendant’s insurance company will try to attack your pain and suffering in order to reduce the amount they must pay.
 Insurance companies often try to value pain and suffering based on a simple calculation of your medical bills.
 But this does not take into account your unique situation.

 What if a pregnant woman could not take pain medication or receive chiropractic care because of the risk to her baby?
 This could increase her pain and suffering.
 What if you missed your own graduation because you were in the hospital?
 This is a very real form of suffering, but it will not be accounted for by examining your medical bills.
 An experienced personal injury lawyer will know how to prove the fair amount of all the pain and suffering you have endured due to the accident.